confluentinc/examples/replicator-schema-translation/README.md

 * A single node source cluster containing `srcKafka1`.
 In production, at least 3 nodes are recommended.
 * A single node destination cluster containing `destKafka1`.
 In production, at least 3 nodes are recommended.
 * A single node Schema Registry cluster containing `srcSchemaregistry`.
 In production, a master/standby configuration is recommended.
-* A single node Schema Registry cluster containing destSchemaregistry, in production a master/standby configuration is recommended.
+* A single node Schema Registry cluster containing `destSchemaregistry`.
+In production, a master/standby configuration is recommended.
 * A single Connect worker that will run replicator
 * A source client container (kafkaClient) that creates a source topic and provides test data